Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 See if you qualify for a lower rate in less than 2 minutes

-Standing at the rental car counter, you've just been handed a list of insurance add-ons that could easily double the cost of your rental.
+Standing at the rental car counter, you've just been handed a list of insurance add-ons that could easily double — or even triple — the cost of your rental.
 Sound familiar?
-The truth is, many drivers already have rental car coverage through their personal auto policy or credit card — and are paying for duplicate protection without realizing it.
+The truth is, many drivers already have rental car coverage through their personal auto policy or credit card, and are paying for duplicate protection without realizing it.

 Key Pinch Points

-• Full coverage auto insurance usually extends to rental cars
+• Full coverage auto insurance typically extends to rental cars in the U.S.

-• Credit card primary coverage avoids touching your auto policy
+• Credit card primary coverage pays first — keeping your auto policy untouched

-• Always verify coverage before renting — not at the counter
+• Always verify your coverage before renting — not at the counter

 Compare Car Insurance Rates in Ohio